0xMacro/local-ethernauts/contracts/4. Vault/README.md

 # Vault

-- Pass this challenge by unlocking the vault, on this challenge you'll need to code `hackContract()` on `Vault.test.ts` to get the private data!
+- Pass this challenge by unlocking the vault, on this challenge you'll need to code on `VaultHelper.ts` to get the private data!

 # Hints